devofwp/ai-content-generate/readme.txt

 == 👉 Usage: ==

 1. Once activated, navigate to the AI Content Generate Settings.
-2. Once activated, navigate to the Gutenberg editor.
+2. Once activated, navigate to the editor.
 3. Click the ChatGPT button from the main top tolbar.
 4. Configure your desired settings for content generation.
 5. Click on the Green button (Bottom Arrow) to generate AI-powered content.